Restructuring proceedings with the debtor in possession

 It is also possible to institute such proceedings merely in the event of a risk of insolvency.
 This increases the company's chance of survival.

 The restructuring proceedings are instituted by the court, which appoints an administrator.
 They are responsible for supervising the debtor, who may continue to make use of their assets.
-The administrator assesses on behalf of the court whether the restructuring plan is feasible and how realistic the submitted financial plan is.
-They also monitor the management of the company and the trader's living expenses.

 • the trader withdraws the restructuring plan;